 - requires all remediation to comply with standards

-- requires councils to be notified of all remediation proposals
+- requires councils to be notified of all remediation proposals.

 Section 10.7 certificates

-Section 5 of the above land contamination planning guidelines contain information on the use of section 10.7 certificates under the EP&A Act.
-In summary, s.10.7(2) planning certificates must record that
+The Managing Land Contamination – Planning Guidelines contain information on the use of section 10.7 certificates under the EP&A Act.
+Section 10.7(2) planning certificates must record that the land is:

-- the land is subject to an ongoing maintenance order
+- subject to an ongoing maintenance order

 Councils may also use section 10.7(5) certificates to record other information about contamination which the local council deems appropriate.